 BY PARKER E. QUINLAN

-The district, which covers Averne, Brookville, Edgemere, Far Rockaway, Laurelton, Rosedale, and Springfield Gardens, was previously held by Queens Borough President Donovan Richards.
-Richards vacated the seat in December after being elected Borough President, triggering the special election.
-There are nine candidates vying for his former seat in the February 23 special election, which will be the second election in the city’s history to use ranked choice voting.
+The district includes Averne, Brookville, Edgemere, Far Rockaway, Laurelton, Rosedale, and Springfield Gardens.
+The office was previously held by Queens Borough President Donovan Richards, who vacated the seat in December after being elected Borough President, triggering the special election.

 Currently the Democratic District Leader for District 29B, James has only held the position for about seven months.
 He was elected to the position this past June and is ready to move into a position that gives him a greater voice, he said.